quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part36_Summary.md

 Relevant formulas or data:
 - Dopamine neurons release dopamine in response to unexpected positive rewards (prediction errors).
-- \( R_t \) is analogous to a burst of action potentials or neurotransmitter secretion related to rewards.
+- $R_t$ is analogous to a burst of action potentials or neurotransmitter secretion related to rewards.

 :p How do neuroscientists and RL theorists view the term "reward signals"?
 ??x
 Both neuroscientists and RL theorists use the term "reward signals," but they refer to different aspects:
 - In neuroscience, it refers to physiological events like bursts of action potentials.
-- In RL theory, \( R_t \) represents a reward signal that defines the problem.
+- In RL theory, $R_t$ represents a reward signal that defines the problem.

-For example, in a Q-learning algorithm, \( R_t \) updates the value function based on actual rewards received, while neuroscientists observe changes in dopamine release to understand reward processing.
+For example, in a Q-learning algorithm, $R_t$ updates the value function based on actual rewards received, while neuroscientists observe changes in dopamine release to understand reward processing.

 x??